 Over-the-counter (OTC) drugs are legal drugs that you can acquire without a prescription.
 They are sold in pharmacies, grocery stores, and even gas stations.
 Chances are that you use these drugs all the time to treat your colds and headaches.
-In their intended doses, these drugs pose little to no risk.
-However, the problem occurs when OTC drugs are used in large doses, especially with the intention of achieving some sort of “high.”
+When people use these drugs according to the directions, the drugs pose little to no risk.
+However, the problem occurs when OTC drugs are used in large doses, especially to achieve some sort of “high.”

-While dangerous in and of itself, OTC drug abuse is particularly dangerous when considering that it is disproportionately prevalent among younger people.
+While dangerous in and of itself, OTC drug abuse is hazardous, considering it is disproportionately prevalent among younger people.
 Substance abuse problems in adulthood are almost always preceded by drug use in adolescence and young adulthood.
-OTC drug abuse, then, sets up young people up for substance use issues down the road.
+OTC drug abuse, then, sets young people up for substance use issues down the road.

 Cough & Cold Medications

-Cough and cold medications that contain antitussive (a type of cough suppressant) dextromethorphan is the most commonly abused and also a particularly dangerous kind of OTC medication.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that emergeny room admissions due to the use of antitussive agents such as DXM rose considerably between 2004 and 2010.
+Cough and cold medications containing antitussive (a type of cough suppressant) dextromethorphan are the most commonly abused and a particularly dangerous kind of OTC medication.

 More serious consequences of DXM include liver damage, brain damage, and emotional/psychological issues.

-Another commonly abused type of OTC medication are medications containing stimulants.
+Another commonly abused type of OTC medication is stimulants.
 These include diet pills, energy drinks, caffeine pills, decongestants, and even some herbal remedies.

-Abusing OTC diet medications come with many risks:
+Abusing OTC diet medications come with many risks, such as:

-- increased potential for stroke and heart attack
+- Increased chance of stroke or heart attack

 Decongestants often include stimulants such as phenylpropanolamine, pseudoephedrine, and methylephedrine.
-These stimulants have been linked to cardiovascular issues, hallucinations, and seizures and are often used in the production of methamphetamine — otherwise known as crystal meth.
+These stimulants have been linked to cardiovascular issues, hallucinations, and seizures and are often used to produce methamphetamine, otherwise known as crystal meth.

-OTC pain reliever misuse is tricky to detect because it happens as a result not of trying to experience psychoactive effects but of trying to control pain.
+OTC pain reliever misuse is tricky to detect because it happens as a way to control pain.
 Non-steroidal anti-inflammatory pain medications are the most dangerous kind.
 Ones containing acetaminophen, for example, can lead to liver damage, kidney damage, and cardiovascular complications.

 Motion Sickness Medications

 OTC motion sickness medications often contain diphenhydramine and dimenhydrinate.
-You may know these drugs as Benadryl and Dramamine, respectively.
+You may know these drugs, such as Benadryl and Dramamine, respectively.
 While symptoms of motion sickness medication abuse vary significantly depending on body weight and metabolism, some serious risks include heart attack, seizures, and coma.

-Chronic abuse can result in organ damage (e.g., liver and/or kidney damage), cognitive issues (such as problems with memory and learning) and psychological symptoms (e.g., depression).
+Chronic abuse can result in organ damage to the liver or kidneys, cognitive issues, such as problems with memory and learning, and psychological symptoms, like depression.

-Because a large proportion of those who abuse OTC drugs are younger, early drug education is very important.
+Because many of those who abuse OTC drugs are younger, early drug education is critical.
 There are also research-based approaches to helping adolescents with substance issues.
 The damage is reversible, especially with early intervention and proper treatment.